 Formula For Well Width

-The width of the wells determines the high Frequency (HF) cutoff frequency, where the width represents one half-wavelength.
+The width of the wells determines the high frequency (HF) cutoff frequency, where the width represents one half-wavelength.
 This is only for the incoming signal straight-on.
 For other angles of incidence, the HF cutoff is decreased, falling to zero for a signal striking from side-on.
 The period width has to at least equal the wavelength of the lowest frequency diffused.
 Software is available to assist one in the calculations.
+The prime number or frequency response you choose is based upon the distance from the room boundary surface to your ears.

 Here’s a video I made showing how to put together one of our DIY quadratic diffuser kits: